 Most of when we are learning a new skill we tend to focus more on learning the theory and less on applying it.
 This is, unfortunately, a bad habit we picked up from school and because of it we always think about ideas and incredible things to do less on applying them.

-We should use the rule of 2/3 which means spending only one-third of your time studying and the other two applying and practising.
+We should use the rule of 2/3 which means spending only one-third of your time studying and the other two applying and practicing.

-you need to repeatedly test yourself and abilities Our brains evolved to learn by doing things not by hearing about them, this is one of the reason that for a lot of skills it’s much better to spend about two-thirds of your time testing yourself and applying it rather than absorbing it.
+you need to repeatedly test yourself and your abilities Our brains evolved to learn by doing things not by hearing about them, this is one of the reasons that for a lot of skills, it’s much better to spend about two-thirds of your time testing yourself and applying it rather than absorbing it.

 Take for example taekwondo or any other martial art, would you imagine learning how to defend yourself in combat simply by reading a book or listening to a lecture and never actually throwing a punch?

-This is also true for school if you are memorising a passage it’s better to spend 30% of your time reading it and the other 70% testing yourself of that knowledge.
+This is also true for school if you are memorizing a passage it’s better to spend 30% of your time reading it and the other 70% testing yourself on that knowledge.
 And if you do this you have discovered the secrets of how to learn faster and should see a tremendous improvement in your work.

-When we are learning we want to be challengeing ousrselve 60-80% of the time this know as the sweet spot anymore and it becomes too difficult we quit any less and it becomes too easy and we also quit.
+When we are learning we want to be challenging ourselves 60-80% of the time this is known as the sweet spot anymore and it becomes too difficult we quit any less and it becomes too easy and we also quit.

-so it’s imperative to always be up in the challenge and avoid anything trivial and easy that would make us quit.
+so it’s imperative to always be up for the challenge and avoid anything trivial and easy that would make us quit.

-So I took up classes in website designs and digital marketing, initially, it was difficult to grabs the whole technical side of building a website, however, I found my sweet spot by successfully breaking down the process in chunks and taking up small less challenging steps like buying a domain name, designing the homepage and so on.
+So I took up classes in website design and digital marketing, initially, it was difficult to grab the whole technical side of building a website, however, I found my sweet spot by successfully breaking down the process into chunks and taking up small less challenging steps like buying a domain name, designing the homepage and so on.

 this made the whole process enjoyable and I always looked forward to what else I can achieve in the future.